WhiteMarketPodcast/wmp-site/src/pages/privacy-policy/index.md

 Privacy is a huge deal to us.
 As such, we do not collect or keep any information about your visit to this site.

-However, this site does use some external services to keep it running smoothly, and the providers of those services typically do collect information (e.g. your IP address and the browser you use) when you use this site.
+However, this site does use some external services to keep it running smoothly, and the providers of those services typically do collect information (for example, your IP address and the browser you use) when you use this site.
 Here is a list of the main external services we use and links to their respective privacy policies:

 ### Hosting